wy-ei/vue-filter/README.md

 #### range

-Return a new collection from a given length
+Return a new collection from a given length.

 ```
 {{ [] | range 4 }} => [0,1,2,3]